CarlaCarrasco/covid-19-data/README.md

 ## COVID-19 DATA APP

-This app track COVID-19 cases and deaths in the US.
+This app track's COVID-19 cases and deaths in the US.

 ## Technologies